abbaspour/replate/readme.md

 - `packaging` (Long Text),
 - `handling_notes` (Long Text)
 - **Associations**:
-    - Linked to one record in Company (the Supplier).
+    - Linked to one record in Organization (the Supplier).
-    - Linked to one record in Company (the destination Community).
+    - Linked to one record in Organization (the destination Community).
-    - Linked to one record in Company (the assigned Logistics partner).
+    - Linked to one record in Organization (the assigned Logistics partner).
     - Linked to one record in Contact (the assigned Driver).
     - (Optionally) Linked to one record in PickupSchedule.